The Throne of Saturn (novel): Reception

+While this book was a bestseller, it was panned by book reviewers.
 Kirkus Reviews commented that The Throne of Saturn was so heavy that "you may have to read it on the floor" and that Halleck "behaves like a total fruitcake throughout".
 The Victoria Advocate said that "Drury's political blinkers diminish what might have been the first authoritative novel of the space age."
 Copley News Service commented that "Drury has overwhelmingly documented and sometimes overdocumented the technical phases of Piffy One's training flight."
 A copy of The Throne of Saturn was on Richard Nixon's desk when he resigned the Presidency in 1974.